mikerashoo/role-based-authorization-api-using-laravel-sanctum/README.md

-# Role based authorizationn using laravel sanctum
+# Token based authorization using laravel sanctum
 This repo is starting boilerplate for api authentication and role based authorization for laravel sanctum  api

-## Inistallation guide
+## Installation guide
 1. Clone the project using git clone
 2. Copy a fresh .local.env file and rename it .env
 3. Update database information by opening .env file.